Wyliemaster/gddocs/docs/resources/client/level.md

 **Current Unknown Values**

+*Please keep in mind that since this was a leaked version of 2.2, these are subject to change and arent garunteed to be in the final release    *

 | Key | Type        | Info                                                     |
 | :-- | :---------- | :------------------------------------------------------- |
 | k91 | **String** | Most likely `settingsString`|